 Fur Industry in Hong Kong

-- Hong Kong, claiming the world’s third largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
-The majority of Hong Kong's furriers have set up production facilities on the Chinese mainland amid higher production costs in Hong Kong.
-Still, many major sub-sectors of the fur industry, particularly sales and distribution remain in Hong Kong.
+- Hong Kong, claiming the world’s third-largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
+The majority of Hong Kong's furriers have set up production facilities in mainland China and/or Southeast Asian countries.
+Still, many major sub-sectors of the fur industry, particularly sales and distribution, remain in Hong Kong.

-- The Chinese mainland is the largest market for Hong Kong's exports of furskins, accounting for 48% of the total exports in the first five months of 2017.
-A large proportion of Hong Kong's furskin exports are re-exports from overseas countries to the Chinese mainland for fur clothing production there.
+- Mainland China is the largest market for Hong Kong's exports of furskins, accounting for 67% of the total exports in January-June 2019.
+A large proportion of Hong Kong's furskin exports are re-exports from overseas countries to the mainland for fur clothing production there.

-On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities on the Chinese mainland, leading to a decline in the number of manufacturing establishments in Hong Kong.
+On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities in mainland China, leading to a decline in the number of manufacturing establishments in Hong Kong.
 While there is insignificant presence of manufacturing establishments, fur traders remain very active in Hong Kong, specialising in trade-related services such as sales and marketing, quality control, logistic arrangement and fur design.

 Performance of Hong Kong’s Fur Exports

-After a decrease of 34% in 2016, Hong Kong’s fur clothing exports slid by another 11% in the first five months of 2017.
-Re-exports, accounting for almost all fur clothing exports from Hong Kong, fell by 11%, while domestic exports decreased by 95%.
+Hong Kong’s fur clothing exports expanded further by 13% in the first half of 2019, after growing 7% and 12% in 2017 and 2018, respectively.
+Re-exports, accounting for almost all fur clothing exports from Hong Kong, also rose by 13%.
+Domestic exports also soared by 32%.

-A large proportion of fur produced by Hong Kong furriers in their factories on the Chinese mainland is not shipped out from Hong Kong.
-Some of them are shipped via the ports on the Chinese mainland.
-For instance, certain Hong Kong furriers deliver products from their factories on the Chinese mainland to Russia – a prime market for fur – by land transport.
+A large proportion of fur produced by Hong Kong furriers in their factories in mainland China is not shipped out from Hong Kong.
+Some of them are shipped via the ports on the mainland.
+For instance, certain Hong Kong furriers deliver products from their mainland factories to Russia – a prime market for fur – by land transport.
 Transactions under such mode of transport are not fully recorded by the trade statistics.

-On the other hand, Hong Kong's exports of furskins amounted to HK$0.37 billion during January-May 2017, increasing by 1% from last year.
-The Chinese mainland is the dominant market for Hong Kong's exports of furskins, accounting for 48% in the first five months of 2017.
-Indeed, most of Hong Kong's furskin exports are re-exports from overseas countries to the Chinese mainland – the world’s biggest fur trade, production and processing base – for the purpose of fur clothing production there.
+On the other hand, Hong Kong's exports of furskins decreased by half to HK$205 million during January-June 2019.
+Mainland China is the dominant market for Hong Kong's exports of furskins, accounting for 67% in the first six months of 2019.
+Indeed, most of Hong Kong's furskin exports are re-exports from overseas countries to the mainland – the world’s biggest fur trade, production and processing base – for the purpose of fur clothing production there.

-An overwhelming majority of fur clothing produced in Hong Kong and/or their plants on the Chinese mainland is catering to the demand in overseas markets.
+An overwhelming majority of fur clothing produced in Hong Kong and/or their plants on the mainland is catering to the demand in overseas markets.
 Most Hong Kong furriers are OEM manufacturers, which produce high-quality apparel for renowned brand names.
 However, a growing number of furriers have developed their own designs and brand names, such as Rosette Pellicce, Compela, Isubille and Messina.
-Today, Hong Kong furriers are offering a myriad of fur designs which are modish and wearable, and thus in recent years, the industry has made fast inroads into such emerging markets as Russia, South Korea, the Chinese mainland and Central and Eastern Europe.
-For example, Asia Fur Company Ltd. has developed its own brands, Altioli and Giuliana Amioli, which target the international markets, including the US, Europe, Russia, Japan and South Korea; Ace Fur Manufacturing Limited has been exporting its fur products to over 30 countries under its brand “Symétrie”.
+Today, Hong Kong furriers are offering a myriad of fur designs which are modish and wearable, and thus in recent years, the industry has made fast inroads into such emerging markets as Russia, South Korea, mainland China and Central and Eastern Europe.
+For example, Asia Fur Company Ltd. has developed its own brands, Altioli, 5th Season and Furever, which target the international markets, including the US, Europe, Russia, Japan and South Korea; Ace Fur Manufacturing Limited has been exporting its fur products to over 30 countries under its brand “Symétrie”.

-Trade fairs and exhibitions remain common places for buyers and suppliers of clothing to congregate, with Copenhagen, Beijing, Hong Kong, Istanbul, Kastoria (Greece), Madrid, Milan, Montreal and Moscow being the major destinations for furriers or fashion boutiques to stay tuned to fur fashions and dyeing techniques.
-As for Hong Kong, the Hong Kong International Fur & Fashion Fair (HKIFFF), organised by the Hong Kong Fur Federation, is the largest and most prestigious trade event in Asia, attracting about 210 exhibitors from 13 countries in 2017.
-Overall, the HKIFFF concluded with US$139 million generated in confirmed orders, a growth of 20% over last year.
-This revival was due in part to the economic recovery in Russia, and in part to the cold winter in the US, Europe and Japan last year.
-Product-wise, high-end materials such as Sable and other longer-haired, lighter products have become sought-after, while fox has also become more popular for its availability in the form of trim.
+Trade fairs and exhibitions remain common places for buyers and suppliers of clothing to congregate, with Beijing, Frankfurt, Hong Kong, Istanbul, Kastoria, Madrid, Milan, Montreal and Moscow being the major destinations for furriers or fashion boutiques to stay tuned to fur fashions and dyeing techniques.
+As for Hong Kong, the Hong Kong International Fur & Fashion Fair (HKIFFF), organised by the Hong Kong Fur Federation, is one of the most important fur trade events, attracting over 180 exhibitors from 10 countries and regions and buyers from over 30 countries to confirm a total order of more than US$80 million in 2019.
+This compared with US$58 million in 2018, thanks largely to the 97% robust growth of Chinese orders underpinned by the emergence of a new consumer community comprising the upper middle class, affluent class, new-generation consumers and online buyers.

-Farmed furs are the mainstay of the fur trade, accounting for some 85% of the industry turnover according to IFTF.
-The most common farmed fur-bearing animals are minks and foxes.
-Most fur farming takes place in Denmark, followed by China, the Netherlands, the Baltic States and the US.
-The majority of raw skins produced by fur farmers and trappers are sold through modern international auction houses, often located close to producing areas.
-The world's largest fur auction houses are in Copenhagen, Helsinki, St. Petersburg, Seattle and Toronto.
+Farmed furs are the mainstay of the fur trade and the most common farmed fur-bearing animals are minks and foxes.
+Most fur farming activities take place in mainland China, Denmark, Poland, the Netherlands, Finland, the US and Canada.
+The majority of raw skins produced by fur farmers and trappers are then sold through modern international auction houses, often located close to producing areas.
+The world's largest fur auction houses are in Copenhagen, Helsinki, Oslo, St. Petersburg, Seattle and Toronto.

 Fur can be worked in a range of different ways to make it lighter, suiting the demand for modern fashion and lifestyles.
 Some of the techniques used by furriers and manufacturers to lighten the garment are shearing, plucking, knitting, leathering and weaving.
-The most important centres for fur manufacturing include Canada, the Chinese mainland, Greece, Hong Kong and Russia, followed by France, Germany, Italy, Korea, Japan, Spain, Turkey, Ukraine and the US.
+The most important centres for fur manufacturing include Canada, mainland China, Greece, Hong Kong and Russia, followed by France, Germany, Italy, Korea, Japan, Spain, Turkey, Ukraine and the US.

 As for the ethical row over the fur trade, the fur industry has long been criticised by many environmental groups, such as People for the Ethical Treatment of Animals (PETA), Fur-Bearer Defenders and Respect for Animals.
 Nowadays, quite a few designers prefer to use fake fur (also referred as faux fur) to highlight their green endeavours.
-While more and more fashion brands or labels, like Giorgio Armani, Matt & Nat, Uniqlo, H&M, Zara, Abercrombie & Fitch, Paul Frank and Levi’s, have adopted fur-free policies, scientific research into the welfare of farmed fur-bearing animals has been ongoing, particularly in the Netherlands, Russia and the Nordic countries.
+While more and more fashion brands or labels such as Chanel, Giorgio Armani, Prada Group, Versace, Gucci, Furla, Mulberry, Coach, DKNY, Paul Frank, Michael Kors, Calvin Klein, Vivienne Westwood, Ralph Lauren, Hugo Boss, Tommy Hilfiger, Uniqlo, H&M, Zara, Abercrombie & Fitch, Matt & Nat and Levi’s, have adopted fur-free policies, scientific research into the welfare of farmed fur-bearing animals has been ongoing, particularly in the Netherlands, Russia and the Nordic countries.
 An example of the fur trade’s commitment to responsible practices is the Agreement on International Humane Trapping Standards (AIHTS).

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including fur items, tariff-free treatment starting from 1 January 2006.

-Detailed information, including the origin rules for fur clothing and fur skins, is available from the following hyperlink:
+Detailed information, including the origin rules for fur clothing and fur skins, is available here.

 General Trade Measures Affecting Exports of Fur Clothing

 Fur farming is strictly regulated in many countries.
 In the EU, Council Directive 98/58 sets down rules covering the welfare of all farmed animals, including fur farmed animals, while Regulation (EC) No. 1099/2009 deals with the slaughter and killing of farmed animals including fur animals.
 In addition, many EU countries have their own specific national legislation on fur farming.
-For example, Germany has in place since 2006 a regulation on fur farming, specifying the need to increase the minimum cage size and provide sufficient water basins.
-In the US and Canada, fur farming operators have to follow strict Codes of Practice and conform to the state/provincial or national regulations in respect of animal welfare.
+In the US and Canada, fur farming operators have to follow strict code of practice and conform to the state/provincial or national regulations in respect of animal welfare.

-Starting from 8 May 2012, the regulation on textile labelling, which aims to ensure that consumers can distinguish between real and fake fur and leather products, has become effective in the EU.
+In order to ensure that consumers can distinguish between real and fake fur and leather products, Regulation (EU) No 1007/2011 has become effective since 8 May 2012 in the EU.
 The regulation requires the presence of non-textile parts of animal origin in textile and clothing products to be indicated by using the phrase "contains non-textile parts of animal origin" on the label or mark of products containing such parts.

 Taking into account the long-term impact of the gradually rising temperature brought by global warming, it is important for the fur trend to move from a cold-climate utility into a more metropolitan fashion market.
 Short fur coats and fur shirts with subtle trimming have become a leading trend.
 For example, fur boleros, furry vests and short/three quarter/long sleeve cropped jacket are the chic styles prevailing in the market.
 They are now widely sold at fashion websites such as Polyvore and Furbazaar.
 On the other hand, the business of fur restyling and alteration has also seen decent growth in recent years, when consumers have tightened their budget and preferred alteration to new purchase.